coolinmc6/pin_board/README.md

 * make the new and create actions
 * make the form (as a partial)
 * make the show and new views
+* use Bootstrap as a basic styling until you can actually get in there and make it look good
+* after you add a feature, you go back and the view to actually use it...it's a constant cycle of looking at the model, the controller, the view, etc.